 |Crashes QGIS or corrupts data:||Copied to github as #:||11632|

 I've imported some shapefile-exports (Geomedia) and added line-features in QGIS.
 The lines were showing up nicely, until I hit "Toggle editing" and "save".
 After saving, the features immediately disappeared.
 I saved everything, restarted QGIS, still not there.
 (Features were showing up in the table though).
 I restarted QGIS again, still no sign.
 I've tried theo whole thing again, drawing new features, and again: as soon as I saved the edits, they would disappear.
 I hit "create spatial index" and boom: immediately all those features get displayed.

 #4 Updated by paull - over 11 years ago

 Theres a second funny thing that I think is related to this bug.

 - Layer A and Layer B both use the same shape-file to display features of that shape-file (in my case: Points)

 - I add points (working with Layer A); The new points are being drawn on the map in Layer A; They disappear as soon as I save the changes to the shapefile and reappear as soon as I rebuild the index (see description above).
 However: The new points never appear on Layer B throughout the process, even though this layer references the same Shapefile as Layer A.

 - It takes a complete Restart of QGIS to have Layer B display the newly added points as well.
 Zooming, panning, disabling and reenabling all doesn't work; the only way to force Layer B to refresh seems to be a restart of QGIS.

-#6 Updated by Marco Hugentobler about 11 years ago
+#6 Updated by Marco Hugentobler over 11 years ago